zarazhas/spoiler-alert/README.md

   ## Questions

-  If you have any questions regarding this project, you can reach us at our GitHub accountsat:
+  If you have any questions regarding this project, you can reach us at our GitHub accounts:
   <br />
   Github: [rmartin1985](https://github.com/rmartin1985)
   <br />